The GWSLP participants benefit from the following components:

-Leadership Institute in Ghana – During October 2014, participants will come together in Ghana for a week-long intensive leadership institute.
-The institute includes instruction from NYU and local faculty on critical topics in leadership and management, experiential sessions to facilitate reflection and application of key concepts and opportunities to learn from influential leaders in their field.
-Potential topics of focus include: Understanding Leadership in Context, Exploring Vision, Values and Purpose, Social Change and Transformative leadership, African Women, Gender & Leadership, Team-Building and Collaboration, Self-Assessments: Personality, Preferences and Work-styles, Public Speaking, and Negotiation and Conflict Management.
+Leadership Institute in Ghana - Participants come together in Ghana for a week-long intensive leadership learning institute at the beginning of the program.
+The institute includes instruction from NYU and local faculty and leadership providers on critical topics in leadership and management.
+Thediverse sessions and workshops encourage peer- to- peer learning, reflection, critical thinking and application of key concepts and opportunities to learn from influential leaders in their field.
+Learning session during the institute include: Understanding Leadership in Context, Exploring Vision, Values and Purpose, Social Change and Transformative leadership, African Women, Gender & Leadership, Team-Building and Collaboration, Self-Assessments: Personality, Preferences and Work-styles, Public Speaking, and Negotiation and Conflict Management.

-Action-Learning Projects – Participants engage in action-learning projects in their home organizations or communities, providing the opportunity for participants to apply concepts learned in the program in service of their organizations and the broader fields in which they work.
+Action-Learning Projects – From the beginning of the program and though the year, participants develop and implement action-learning projects in their home organizations or communities, as an opportunity to apply concepts learned in the program in service of their organizations and the broader fields in which they work.
 In preparation for these projects prior to the intensive institute, participants are asked to convene a team at their home organizations to solicit early ideas for a project that would be useful for the organization and/or field.
-During the intensive institute, participants are given time to work in small groups on designing their action learning projects with the support of a coach.
-The implementation of the project will then occur over the course of the year with clear deliverables throughout to maintain momentum and ensure progress.
+Through the duration of the program, participants work in small groups on designing their action learning projects with the support of a coach.
 The coaching described below offers critical support to participants throughout the implementation phase.

 Individualized Assessment and Feedback – Throughout the program, participants are assisted in completing a self-assessment and collecting structured feedback from colleagues and others in their professional circle about their leadership behaviors, including both areas of strength to build upon and gaps to be addressed through the program.
 This feedback is analyzed and discussed with each participant to help her make the most of her time in the program.